How to: Identify the order of drives in an XFS-based NAS

 Non-zero value for any of the offsets indicates either calculation error or absence of parity.

 - Other drives may contain more I-nodes in the first block.

 One can define RAID0 configuration as RAID with only one superblock in the start block and without parity.

 The drives order is as follows: drive with superblock – the first; drive with root directory – the second.
 The order 3rd and the 4th drives can be not identified at once, but you can try both and find which of them is the right one.

 One can define RAID 10/0+1 configuration as RAID with two superblocks in the start blocks.

 The drives order is as follows: drive with superblock – the first, drive without superblock (data or I-nodes) – the second.
 These configuration has two such pairs and both of them can be used for data recovery.

 One can define RAID1 and multi-part storage as RAID with superblocks in all start blocks.

-Drives order is as follows: any drive from RAID 1 gives all the data.
-For multi-part storage – each drive has a separate valid file system.
+The drives order is as follows: any drive from RAID 1 gives all the data.
+For multi-part storage each drive has a separate valid file system.

-If the content analysis gave a contradictory result and you still remain unsure about the drives order, try all combinations and choose the matching one.
+If the content analysis gives a contradictory result and you still remain unsure about the drives order, try all combinations and choose the matching one.

-Note: UFS Explorer software don't modify the data on the storage.
+Note: UFS Explorer software doesn't modify the data on the storage.
 You can try different RAID combinations until you get appropriate.

-In case of any physical damages it's strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.
+In case of any physical damages it is strongly recommended to bring your NAS to a specialized data recovery laboratory in order to avoid data loss.

-If you feel unsure that you are capable of conducting data recovery operations from your NAS by yourself or not confident about the RAID configuration of your NAS, do not hesitate to turn to professional services provided by SysDev Laboratories.
+If you feel unsure about conducting data recovery operations from your NAS by yourself or not confident about the RAID configuration of your NAS, do not hesitate to turn to professional services provided by SysDev Laboratories.

 For data recovery professionals SysDev Laboratories offer expert NAS storage analysis on commercial basis.

 Last update: 05.07.2018